-After years of trying to resolve their issues with their parents, some people feel their best or only option is to cut ties.
-However, people are often not prepared for the emotional backlash they experience as a result of taking this action.
+After years of trying to resolve their issues with their family, some people feel their best or only option is to cut ties with their parents or family members.
+However, people are often not prepared for the emotional backlash they may experience as a result of taking this action.

 Cutting ties is a last resort and is much more serious than simply trying to deal with difficult family members.
 No one makes this decision lightly.
 Understanding how you might feel should you decide to cut someone out of your life can help prepare you for the fallout.

-Looking at a case study is a great way to delve into these emotions that can pop up unexpectedly.
+Looking at a case study is a great way to better understand the potential emotions that may pop up after choosing to cut ties.
 One client had a father who was intermittently in and out of her life.
 She wanted very much for her children to know their grandfather, but she was not able to rely on him to keep his word and he disappointed her time and again.
 This client's name has been changed to protect her identity.

 "I tried so hard over the years, and he would leave me behind in the wake of a string of broken promises," Lydia explained.
 "I finally decided to get off the roller coaster and end my relationship with him.
 It was clear he was not going to change, and I needed to just put him out of my life so I wasn't always dragged down and depressed waiting for a more loving father.
 It was affecting everything in my life, my relationships and how I felt about myself.
 I needed to stand up for myself and stop letting him treat me like garbage."